Henry V

 Presented at the Shire Hall, Lancaster Castle, 29th May – 1st June 2024

 Shakespeare’s Henry V (1599) dramatizes the English campaign to France, culminating in the famous Battle of Agincourt (1415).
+Our 2024 production asked audiences to judge:

 OR

-As a Machiavellian war criminal bringing ‘famine, sword and fire‘?
+as a Machiavellian war criminal bringing ‘famine, sword and fire‘?

 Or both?